 Check the reverse side or page 2 of your Bail Proceeding Form, specifically paragraphs A-D in the section entitled “SPECIAL CONDITIONS OF RELEASE.”
 If there are any other conditions of your bond, they should be listed here.

 You May Be Offered a “Deal” of Pleading Guilty to Driving With an Unlawful Alcohol Concentration (DUAC)

 Your South Carolina Criminal record Will Show an “Arrest” for DUI

 Because you were booked and fingerprinted, the State Law Enforcement Division (SLED) will keep a record of the arrest.
 This does not mean you are convicted.
 Remember, DUI and DUAC convictions can’t be expunged for your record.
 To learn more about expungements in South Carolina, click here.

 You Don’t Need any Special Insurance at this Time

 Some people have come to our office believing that they needed to get SR-22 insurance, which can be much more expensive than regular automobile insurance.
 Do not worry about your insurance company at this time.
 SR-22 will only be required if you are convicted of DUI or DUAC.

-Time is important.
-Contact a Charleston DUI lawyer from Futeral & Nelson today.
+Contact a DUI lawyer from Futeral & Nelson Today

 Preparing for the first court date, getting you a license to drive, and obtaining permission to leave the state, are three time-sensitive matters.
 Even if you are concerned with your immediate ability to pay, talk to a Charleston DUI Lawyer from Futeral & Nelson.
 We offer free DUI and criminal consultations.
 We can help you get your Temporary Alcohol License, explain to you what your rights are, and explain what costs and issues you might have ahead.
 There is no reason to wait, but there are lots of reasons not to, so contact us today and schedule an appointment for a free consultation.